Toddler House Program

 Our Toddler House teachers vary these activities daily and offer children the choice of engaging in different individual and group activities such as water play, sand play, play-doh, shaving cream, painting, coloring and drawing.

 Time is set aside each day to focus on developing the children’s large muscle groups.
 In dry weather, the children enjoy time on Sunshine's playground where they are able to run, climb, slide, jump, kick, throw, and dig.
 The toddlers also often go for walks around the neighborhood.
-If the weather is poor, we spend time in the Undercroft, our spacious indoor area in which children can exercise large muscle movements while running, climbing, riding tricycles, and playing with balls.
+If the weather is poor, we spend time in the Undercroft, our spacious indoor area, in which children can exercise large muscle movements while running, climbing, building, riding tricycles, and playing with balls.